yast/yast-storage-ng/doc/old_and_new_proposal.md

     consequence, the interface presented to the user by default will be different (containing different questions) depending of the value of this property.
+  * `multidisk_first`
+    When set to `true`, the initial proposal will be performed over all available candidate disks, which means that the proposal will try to use several disks before jumping to adjust the settings.
   * ~~`encrypt`
     Whether encryption should be used by default.~~
   * `delete_resize_configurable`